XiaolinSong5/statement-frontend/README.md

 The result page is like the example pages in de root: resultpageonlinoutput.pdf of resultpagewithinputexample.pdf

+### Message
+if the processing goes wrong, the error message of some other message can be shown at the end of the page.
+With button "clear" you can clear the messages.

 ### Root files
 A lot of files exist in the project's root.
 Here's what they're used for: